 Houses and buildings are ordered using house numbers (号, gō).
-The order of the numbers depend on when the house was built, which means that a number doesn’t have to follow the previous one in a linear order.
+The order of the numbers depends on when the house was built, which means that a number doesn’t have to follow the previous one in a linear order.
 Gō can also be assigned in a clockwise order around the city block.

-These three parts (district, block and house number) are usually written using the numbers only, like this: 3-3-13, instead of 3丁目3番地13号.
-Which means third city district, third block and house number 13.
+These three parts (district, block, and house number) are usually written using the numbers only, like this: 3-3-13, instead of 3丁目3番地13号.
+Which means third city district, third block, and house number 13.

 If the house or building has an established name, this will sometimes follow after the house number.